The Petit Lenormand deck is available now. Limited stock

 The received professional news imposes a halt or a clear cut.

 At work, this combination can represent an end-of-mission email, a letter of non-renewal of a contract, a letter confirming a dismissal, or a document formalizing the closure of a service.
 The Letter points to the medium of communication, while the Scythe emphasizes the cutting nature of the content.
 It can also refer to a negative tender response, a rejected project, or a cut in funding.
-Once the news is read, it becomes necessary to adapt your trajectory, prepare for a transition, or react quickly to limit the impact.
+Once the news is read, it becomes necessary to adapt your trajectory, prepare for a transition, or react quickly to mitigate the impact.

 Money and material security

 On a material level, this association can announce the receipt of a letter regarding the end of rights, suspension of services, account closure, or termination of an automatic payment after your request has been accepted.
 It can also signal a loan refusal, a contract termination, or a decision to revise a financial benefit.
-The Scythe reminds us that the consequence is indeed a cut in the flow of money, while the Letter emphasizes the need to read each clause, date, and condition carefully to know how to bounce back.
+The Scythe reminds us that the consequence is indeed a cut in the flow of money, while the Letter emphasizes the need to read each clause, date, and condition carefully to understand how to recover.

 Health and energy